Self care and disability

 There are different types of abuse and signs to be aware of.
 Types of abuse include: financial, physical, emotional, sexual and neglect.

-Contact Community Health & Social Care Direct if you are worried about the abuse or neglect of an adult in Newcastle.
-You can read more about adult abuse and domestic abuse on InformationNOW.
+Contact Adult Social Care at Newcastle City Council if you are worried that you or someone you know is being abused or neglected in Newcastle.
+Read more about adult abuse and domestic abuse on InformationNOW.

 National Support services